 |Water temperature:||76 to 80 °F (24.4 to 26.6°C)|

 I have a comprehensive guide on the Siamese algae eater (SAE for short) which is notorious in the aquarium trade for its ability to destroy algae infestations top to bottom.

 In fact, I’ve also listed it at #1 in my list on the

 17 19 finest aquarium algae eaters.

-It resembles a small shark in appearance, same as the flying fox fish and the Chinese Algae Eater.
+It resembles a small shark in appearance, same as with the flying fox fish and the Chinese Algae Eater.

 It should be noted that these are all different species of shark look-alikes because there’s too much disinformation online claiming otherwise.